AnujIravane/Clue-Reasoner/README.md

 ## Usage

 Navigate to Clue-Reasoner directory
-run the following commands:
+run the following commands to start the default game:
 ```
 python
 import ClueGame
 game = ClueGame.ClueGame()
 game.startGame()
 ```
-You can create and run multiple games as long as startGame() is called on the previous game before creating the next game.
+You can create and run multiple games.
+However, after creating one game, you must either call `startGame()` or `reset()` before creating the next game.
 You can specify how many players to include in the game (between 2 and 6, inclusive) by passing the number to ClueGame().
 The default number of reasoners for a game is 6.
 Example of altering human and reasoner number:
 `game= ClueGame.ClueGame(1,4)`